EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Restrict-the-Administrators-group-for-clients.md

 * CL1
 * CL4

+## Setup

+For this practice, you must have completed exercise 2 of the lab [Multi domain environments](../Labs/Multi-domain-environments.md#exercise-2-deploy-a-child-domain).
+In this exercise you deployed the clients.ad.adatum.com domain.
+If you did not deploy this domain, skip this exercise.

 ## Task

 In the clients.ad.adatum.com, create a group Client Computer Administrators and add the Helpdesk group as a member.
 Restrict the Administrators group of client computer in the domain to contain only the Client Computer Administrators group and the default Administrator only.